 Below you will find information about the equipment that I use for my photography, some of which may not suit your needs.
 It’s important to choose the right gear that suits you.
 I hope this helps if you are deciding which camera equipment to use!

-First up is the camera bodies, the very first DSLR that I bought when I first started doing photography was the Canon EOS 550D.
-I had this camera for a couple of years until one day when I was down at the beach setting up my camera on a tripod on some rocks, it suddenly slipped and fell into the ocean which ended up destroying the camera.
+First up is the camera bodies, the very first DSLR that I had when I first started out in photography was the Canon EOS 550D.
+I had this camera for a couple of years until one day it got swallowed up by the ocean.
 After that incident I upgraded to the Canon EOS 7D, which I still have to this day and I now use as a backup body.
 This is in case something goes wrong with my main camera while I’m out in the field I have access to another camera.
 My main camera is the Canon EOS 5D Mark III, it’s also the first full frame sensor camera that I bought.
 I find it produces amazing results and it’s also well suited for the type of photography that I do.
 One of the main reasons that I decided to upgrade to a full frame camera was due to the limitations of the Canon 7D and not being able to perform as well in low light conditions compared to the Canon 5D Mark III.
 The only major thing that lacks in it would be the poor dynamic range, however there are other camera brands on the market now that are able to capture a larger dynamic range which I am considering making the switch to sometime in the near future.
 This will hopefully cut down on post processing time, as I don’t need to spend as much time on blending multiple exposures together to achieve a greater dynamic range which another camera could easily capture in one single exposure.

 Lenses are equally important, if not more important than the camera body itself.
 A high quality lens can dramatically improve the overall image quality compared to something like a cheap kit lens.
 My favourite lens that I currently own would have to be the Canon 16-35mm f/2.8L II, it’s my go-to lens for when photographing landscapes as it enables you to capture a wider field of view.
 The majority of my landscape images are shot with this lens and it also renders very nice looking sun stars.
 If you’re looking for a great lens for landscape photography, then look no further!